osbox68/Repo/04-Front-End/08-Product-Design-Sprint/04-Basic-UI-Kit/README.md

 To create the UI Kit and your prototype we'll use [Figma](https://www.figma.com/).
 Sign up on it and then you'll be able to create your project (you can work directly in your browser or download the desktop app [here](https://www.figma.com/downloads/)).

 > You are going to work as a team on figma.
-Only one of you should create the figma project and then invite the rest of the team as collaborators.
+Only one of you should create the figma project and then invite the rest of the team as collaborators.<br>You can follow the steps describe [on this notion page](https://www.notion.so/Give-edit-access-to-a-Figma-file-e6a2a3d9dce342a7b824e0f71cde9035) to create your collaborative project.

 ### Create the UI Kit